krishnaasx/HostelOutingSystem/README.md

 FourthCommit - Done some modification like added ngx-bootstrap and changed the method calling from AppComponent instead of StudentMatTableComponent and added fonts
 <br>
 <br>
-FifthCommit -  Added register and login end-points for students and wardans and created Dto for both
+FifthCommit -  Added register and login end-points for students and wardens and created Dto for both
 <br>
 <br>
 SixthCommit - Added JSON web token services for authentication and authorization.